rocky-linux/documentation/docs/books/learning_ansible/01-bases.md

 ## db-[99:101]-node.example.com
 ```

-As you can see, the file provided as an example uses the INI format, well known to system administrators.
+As you can see, the file provided as an example uses the INI format, which is well known to system administrators.
 Please note that you can choose another file format (like yaml for example), but for the first tests, the INI format is well adapted to our future examples.

 Obviously, in production, the inventory can be generated automatically, especially if you have a virtualization environment like VMware VSphere or a cloud environment (Aws, Openstack or other).